-Ellinwood, Kansas, located on the north bank of the Arkansas River in the southeast corner of Barton County, started when the Atchison, Topeka & Santa Fe Railroad planned to come through the area.
+Ellinwood, Kansas, located on the north bank of the Arkansas River in the southeastern corner of Barton County, was established when the Atchison, Topeka & Santa Fe Railroad planned to run through the area.

-Long before a town was ever thought of, the Santa Fe Trail was established and its path met the north bank of the Arkansas River on the west edge of present-day Ellinwood.
-This point became a favorite camping place along the trail where wagon trains often stopped, and soldiers and traders rested.
+Long before a town was ever thought of, the Santa Fe Trail was established, and its path met the north bank of the Arkansas River on the west edge of present-day Ellinwood.
+This point became a favorite camping site along the trail, where wagon trains often stopped, and soldiers and traders rested.
 Near the trail stop was a burial ground where many pioneers were buried after crossing Cow Creek in eastern Rice County.
-Also, in the vicinity, a haying party was attacked and massacred by Indians in the late 1860s, so the region was well known before the Ellinwood was organized.
+Also, in the vicinity, a haying party was attacked and massacred by Indians in the late 1860s, so the region was well known before Ellinwood was organized.

 The first claim at Ellinwood was staked in August 1871 by Milton W. Halsey of Lyons, Kansas.
 Others who made some of the first claims in the fall of that year were Aaron Burlinson, William H. Grant, and William N. Halsey.